xleyba/ex001/README.md

 For example, given [10, 15, 3, 7] and k of 17, return true since 10 + 7 is 17.

 Bonus: Can you do this in one pass?

+## Solution

+Solved in one pass after sort the array and using a HashSet and a closure.